hphelion/documentation/commercial/GA1/CarrierGrade/Admin Guide/carrier-grade-admin-guide.md

 <p style="font-size: small;"> <a href="/helion/openstack/1.1/3rd-party-license-agreements/">&#9664; PREV</a> | <a href="/helion/openstack/1.1/">&#9650; UP</a> | NEXT &#9654; </p>
 -->

-# HP Helion OpenStack&#174; 1.1: Administrators Guide
+# HP Helion OpenStack&#174; Carrier Grade: Administrators Guide

+Use the following links for information on administrative tasks you can perform for the HP Helion OpenStack Carrier Grade:

 - [Release Notes](/helion/openstack/carrier/release-notes/)